 Created in 1992 by the French cycling magazine Vélo, the “Vélo d’Or” award is given annually to the cyclist considered to have performed the best over the year.
 An international jury consists of top cycling journalists votes on which rider was top across the season.

 “Luigi!!” was the only reaction by Lance Armstrong to Fabian Cancellara’s Olympics Time Trial victory.
 He wrote this comment on his Twitter account in response to the message posted by the US-based team Trek-Segafredo, who congratulated their rider on his victory.
-The message of the Texan was an innuendo, can be interpreted as an accusation of doping.
+The message of the Texan was an innuendo, can be interpreted as an accusation …

 Today’s quote is from Tyler Hamilton.
-Hamilton was a teammate of banned cyclist Lance Armstrong during the 1999, 2000 and 2001 Tour de France where Armstrong won the Yellow jersey.
+Hamilton was a teammate of banned cyclist Lance Armstrong during 1999, 2000, and 2001 Tour de France where Armstrong won the Yellow jersey.
 He is the only American rider to win one of the Five Monuments of Cycling (Liège-Bastogne-Liège in 2003).
-Unfortunately, he was doping when he won the race, like the vast majority of the pro peloton, in the “dark ages of cycling”.
-But after reading his book, “The Secret Race“, I am convinced that Hamilton is a good guy.
-You can also read the comments about the book on amazon.
+Unfortunately, he was doping when he won the …

-Tyler Hamilton‘s book, “The Secret Race” won William Hill Sports Book of the Year prize for 2012, becoming the third cycling book to win the prestigious British prize.
+Tyler Hamilton‘s book, “The Secret Race” won the William Hill Sports Book of the Year prize for 2012, becoming the third cycling book to win the prestigious British prize.
 The announcement was made this afternoon at Waterstones Piccadilly by BBC sports journalist John Inverdale.

-US Anti-doping agency USADA banned Lance Armstrong’s former US Postal teammates Leipheimer, Vande Velde, Zabriskie, Danielson, Barry and Hincapie suspended by USADA (US Anti Doping Agency) for six months, and disqualified some of their past results.
+US Anti-doping agency USADA banned Lance Armstrong’s former US Postal teammates Levi Leipheimer, Christian Vande Velde, David Zabriskie, Tom Danielson, Michael Barry, and George Hincapie from racing for six months, and disqualified some of their past results.